vorrawut/HR-Management-System-HRMS-/README.md

 npm run keycloak:up
 ```

-Wait about 30-60 seconds for Keycloak to start.
+Give it about 30-60 seconds to start.
 You can watch the logs with `npm run keycloak:logs`.

-Once it's running, you need to configure it:
+Once it's running, you'll need to configure it:

 1. Open http://localhost:8080 in your browser
 2. Log in to the admin console (username: `admin`, password: `admin`)